acenet-arc/git-collaboration/_episodes/05-Pull-Requests.md

 > * code must have proper documentation
 > * code must have associated unit tests
 > * all tests must pass
-> * pull-requests must be made against a certain branch
+> * pull-requests must be made towards a certain branch
 >
 > But it often also contains things like:
 > * Links to external documentation, mailing lists, or a code of conduct.